strongloop/loopback4-example-microservices/README.md

 To demonstrate how to use LoopBack.next and some of the recommended best practices.

-In Loopback (2.x/3.x), models were responsible for both accessing data in other systems (databases, SOAP services, etc.) and providing the application's external REST API.
-This made it easy to quickly build a REST interface for an existing database, but difficult to customize the REST API and fine-tune it to the needs of application clients.

-LoopBack v4 is moving to the well-known Model-(View-)Controller pattern, where the code responsible for data access and manipulation is separated from the code responsible for implementing the REST API.

-In loopback-next-example we demonstrate this loose coupling.
-The facade here uses a set of repositories one corresponding to each of the Account, Customer & Transaction microservice.
-These repositories are nothing but swagger connectors to the corresponding services running locally on the given ports, defined in swagger configurations of the services.
-These ports are 3001, 3002 & 3003 for Account, Customer and Transaction services respectively.
-The services along with the facade, reside in services folder.
-Each of the services has its own set of repositories, which can be connections to one or many other dependent services.
-In a typical scenario, there will atleast be one repository which represents the DB access for that model.
-In our loopback-next-example all the services Accout, Customer and Transaction have one repository that represents the DB access and uses the in memory database connector, to connect to the in memory db.

 ## Installation

 Make sure you have the following installed: